javascript-tutorial/en.javascript.info/1-js/4-object-basics/01-object/article.md

 alert( user[key] ); // John (if enter "name")
 ```

 ### Computed properties

-*Computed properties* are square brackets used inside an object literal:
+We can use square brackets in an object literal.
+That's called *computed properties*.

+For instance:

 ```js run
 let fruit = prompt("Which fruit to buy?", "apple");